mdrideout/junjo-ai-studio-minimal-build/README.md

 	return
 ```

-For a complete end-to-end example, see the [Junjo Server Deployment Example](https://github.com/mdrideout/junjo-server-deployment-example).
+For a complete end-to-end example, see the [Junjo AI Studio Deployment Example](https://github.com/mdrideout/junjo-ai-studio-deployment-example).

 ## Troubleshooting